etho201/terraform-v8o/README.md

 ## Access:

+1. Open the OCI Cloud Console and view your [load balancers](https://cloud.oracle.com/load-balancer/).
+Find the two that were newly created by Verrazzano.
+Click on each one to view, and click `Edit` next to "Network Security Groups", then select `${instance_name}-web` and press `Save Changes`.

-1. Follow the guide provided in the Verrazzano documentation to learn how to access the various components.
+2. Follow the guide provided in the Verrazzano documentation to learn how to access the various components.

    - https://verrazzano.io/latest/docs/access/

-2. TLDR?
+3. TLDR?
 You can get a list of endpoints for all the v8o consoles with:

     ```bash
     kubectl get vz -o jsonpath="{.items[].status.instance}" | jq .